 2. Add Value to Copy

 Think about it: SEO is all about search engines.
 And people don’t go to search engines wanting to find articles and sources that don’t help them.
-Therefore, if you want to do well with SEO copywriting, you need to make sure that you are able to add value to the copy you create.
-From product descriptions to web pages to checkout messages, you need to be creating more value in what you do than your competitors.
+Therefore, if you want to do well with SEO copywriting, you need to make sure that you can add value to the copy you create.
+From product descriptions to web pages to check out messages, you need to be creating more value in what you do than your competitors.

 3. Understand Changing SEO Trends

 SEO is a constantly evolving field, so you need to ensure that you are staying on top of trends and best practices.
 The same tactics that served SEO writers well three years ago aren’t the ones you use today or that you will use three years in the future.
 Subscribing to publications, watching Google updates and events, and monitoring trends will help you stay ahead of the curve.

 4. Establish Your Authority

 An essential aspect of the Google algorithm revolves around the authority of the ranking source.
 To secure a high rank and maximize the impact of your content, establishing this crucial authority is key.